astrada/google-drive-ocamlfuse/doc/Configuration.md

     shared_with_me=false

+Enable XDG Base Directory support (to turn it on use `-xdgbd` command line option):

+    xdg_base_directory=false

+Path of the directory storing application state (if blank uses the default):

+    data_directory=

+Path of the directory storing application cache (if blank uses the default):

+    cache_directory=

+Path of the directory containing log files (if blank uses the default):

+    log_directory=

 ### Document export formats

 `desktop` format creates a shortcut to the document that will be opened in the web browser for edit.